jacekv/git3/docs/Git Internals.md

 In case of testFolder, I would call `__write_subtree` where I iterate over the files in `testFolder` and return a tree object.
 The same happens with `helloWorld`.
 This also allows to traverse subdirectories :)

+Commit checks if there is a MERGE_HEAD file in the .git directory.
+If there is, create a commit with two parents.

 ## Branches

 Branches are done using refs.
 In `.git/refs/heads/[branch name]` you have a pointer to a hash the `HEAD` file is pointing to the file.
 If we are on master the content of HEAD is